 The colder winter weather is working its way into your area and making your home unbearably cold.

-Whether it’s your entire house or just one room in your house that is cold, you need to get to the bottom of the problem and fix it.
+Whether it’s your entire house or just one room in your home that is cold, you need to get to the bottom of the problem and fix it.

-RetroFoam of Michigan has more than 15 years of experience fixing thousands of cold rooms and houses across the lower peninsula.
-We know what the common cause of a cold home is and how to fix it, while also saving you money on monthly heating bills.
+RetroFoam of Michigan has more than 17 years of experience fixing thousands of cold rooms and houses across the lower peninsula and greater Toledo area.
+We know the common cause of a cold home and how to fix it, while also saving you money on monthly heating bills.

 In our continuing efforts to educate homeowners, we have provided the most common reasons your home is so cold this winter and the best way to remedy it.